is-a-dev/anna/README.md

 - Add some new modules, including the `purge` and `send` commands

 **Branches**: `anna` is the stable branch while `komari` is the unstable development branch.

+## todo
+- [ ] make the tags reworked module work
+- [ ] fix bugs with and rewrite bits of the help system; and make the tag prefix ^
+- [ ] maybe remove the helpban system, why the hells does it exist if nobody uses it + we don't even need a bot for it when we can just use roles

+## installation
+On NixOS, run `nix run cutedog5695/anna`.